 We approximate the above integral by a Riemann sum.
 Let $\{t_i\}_{i=1,...,m}$ be the partition of $[0,NT]$ into $m$ equal parts of size $\Delta t = t_{i+1}-t_{i}$, where $t_1 = 0$ and $t_{i+1}-t_{i}= NTm^{-1}$ for all $i$.
 Near the end of the proof, we will choose $m$ in terms of $N = 1 / \epsilon$.
 Let $b(t) = \max \{i \; : \; iNTm^{-1} \leq Nt \}$.
 We add and subtract the corresponding Riemann sum and use the Cauchy-Schwarz inequality to obtain

-Each of the two terms on the right hand side converges to zero for a different reason.
-The first term goes to zero because as $m$ increases the Riemann sum better approximates the integral.
-The second term goes to zero because the sum grows like $\sqrt{m}$ since it is a sum of on the order of $m$ weakly correlated, mean zero random variables.
+Each of the two terms on the right-hand side converges to zero for a different reason.
+The first term goes to zero because as $m$ increases, the Riemann sum better approximates the integral.
+The second term goes to zero because the sum grows like $\sqrt{m}$ since it is a sum of on the order of $m$ weakly correlated, mean-zero random variables.

 We will start with the first term.
 First, writing

 we have